-The 331 is a true ranging radar that allows the user to select at what range the radar needs to start reporting on tracked targets.
+The 332 is a true range measuring radar that allows the user to select the range that target starts reporting on tracked targets.

 Each target needs to return sufficient signal in order for the radar to track its range.
-A target returns signal related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
-Targets that have a larger RCS will return a higher signal than those with a smaller RCS.
+A target return amplitude is related to its Radar Cross Section (RCS) which is in part related to the reflecting area of the target.
+Targets that have a larger RCS will return a larger signal than those with a smaller RCS.

-For example: If the detection range is set at 80 metres then all targets that have enough reflective power before this point will be tracked.
-Only when the target reaches 80 metres will detection occur, allowing for accurate actuation of the sign at the correct range.
+For example: If the detection range is set at 80 metres then all targets that return enough reflective power before this point will be tracked.
+Only when the target reaches 80 metres will the detection be reported, allowing for accurate actuation of the sign at the correct range.